MahdiTavakol/Archer2-ModernC-/lectures/resources/README.md

 ---
 # The Rule of Zero

-This says that unless your class is solely deals with ownership, then it should define none of the five special functions.
+This says that unless your class solely deals with ownership, then it should define none of the five special functions.

 This is really a corollary of the general software engineering